 Revenue Streams

 In the Business Model Canvas, the Revenue Streams component encompasses the money that the company generates with each previously defined Customer Segment.
-But that does not mean the “profit” earned, but the revenue flow involved.
+However, that does not mean the “profit” earned, but the revenue flow involved.

 As you may have guessed, the heart of the Business Model is the Customer.
 Therefore, the first block of everything is the definition of Customer Segments.